openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 operation to trigger the extractor for and the value is the function to perform attributes extracting.
 The function has one parameter – node to extract the attributes from.
 This is a legacy and non-extensible approach so should be avoided.
 It will be removed in the future versions of the Model Optimizer.

+3. Caffe specific extractor using the `CustomLayersMapping.xml` described in the [Legacy Mode for Caffe* Custom Layers ](Legacy_Mode_for_Caffe_Custom_Layers.md).
+This approach is deprecated and will be removed in the future releases.

+The order of running the extractors is the following:
+* Registered in `CustomLayersMapping.xml` (for Caffe models only).
+* Registered as a Model Optimizer extension.
+* Registered as a built-in Model Optimizer extractor.

 The result of the operations attributes extracting step can be depicted like in the following example: